UNKNOWN3221/connect-4-browser-game/README.md

 د.
 Check if that move ended the game.

-3. Check for a win
+3. Check for a win:
+أ.
 After each move, check for two things:
 Winning: Did the last token placed create a four-in-a-row horizontally, vertically, or diagonally?
 Drawing: Is the entire board now full of tokens?

+ب.
 If a player has won, declare them the winner and stop the game.

+ج.
 If the board is full, declare the game a draw and stop the game.

+د.
 If the game is not over, switch the turn to the other player.

-4. Resetting the Game
+4. Resetting the Game:
 When the "Reset" button is clicked, clear the board and start over from the "Game Setup" step.